 Therefore we can understand gas prices as a function of demand for Ethereum block space, given available supply.

-Finally, we may want to query average daily gas prices for the Ethereum chain, however, doing so result in an especially long query time, so we’ll filter our query to the average amount of gas paid per transaction by the Ethereum Foundation.
+Finally, we may want to query average daily gas prices for the Ethereum chain, however, doing so will result in an especially long query time, so we’ll filter our query to the average amount of gas paid per transaction by the Ethereum Foundation.

 We can see gas prices paid in transaction to the Ethereum Foundation address over the years.
 Here is the query:

 1SELECT2 block_time,3 gas_price / 1e9 AS gas_price_gwei,4 value / 1e18 AS eth_sent5FROM ethereum."transactions"6WHERE "to" = '\xde0B295669a9FD93d5F28D9Ec85E40f4cb697BAe'7ORDER BY block_time DESC8